 - Preheat the oven to 180C / 350F / 160C fan forced.

-- Cream together the butter and sugar until pale and fluffy.
-This will take a few minutes, so while that’s happening, in a separate bowl mix the flour, salt and baking powder until it is all well dispersed.
-Add the egg and vanilla to the butter / sugar mix and beat until well combined.
+- Cream together the butter and sugar until light and creamy. pale and fluffy.
+Add the egg and vanilla and beat until well combined.